lilio developer documentation

 Preparation

-1. Update the CHANGELOG.md file
+1. Update the CHANGELOG.md file with changes between current and new version.

-2. Verify that the information in CITATION.cff is correct
+2. Verify that the information in CITATION.cff is correct.

 3. Make sure the version has been updated.

-4. Run the unit tests with hatch run test
+4. Run the unit tests with hatch run test.

 Making the GitHub release